Heineken brands: Buckler

 Buckler is a low alcohol (0.5% abv) pale lager.
 It was launched in the summer of 1988.
 There was a recall in 2004 due to a fault in the pasteurising process, and Buckler is no longer available in the Netherlands (Heineken's home market) after the brand's image declined following Dutch comedian Youp van 't Hek mocking the brand (and its consumers) in a show in 1989.

-Buckler was the beverage of choice for US President Joe Biden at the "Beer Summit" with Henry Louis Gates, James Crowley and President Barack Obama.
+Buckler was the beverage of choice for then US Vice President Joe Biden at the "Beer Summit" with Henry Louis Gates, James Crowley and President Barack Obama.
 The event was the result of the controversial arrest of Henry Louis Gates, which gained national attention regarding law enforcement racial profiling.
-Biden acknowledged that his choice of beer was “mostly ironic."
+Biden acknowledged that his choice of beer was “mostly ironic".

-Former US President George W. Bush, who claimed that he gave up drinking alcoholic beverages after turning 40, drank Buckler while relaxing with Chancellor of Germany Angela Merkel and British Prime Minister Tony Blair on 8 June 2007 during a break in the G8 summit.
+Former US President George W. Bush, who gave up drinking alcoholic beverages after turning 40, drank Buckler while relaxing with Chancellor of Germany Angela Merkel and British Prime Minister Tony Blair on 8 June 2007 during a break in the G8 summit.